rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 language model can ingest.
 A tokenizer typically has a fixed dictionary where each word (or a word fragment) corresponds to a unique integer index.
 The tokenizer then converts each word in the text into the corresponding integer index.
-To avoid an exploding size of the vocabulary, tokenizers sometimes split longer words into smaller segments that are shared between words.
+To avoid an excessively large vocabulary, tokenizers sometimes split longer words into smaller segments that are shared between words.
 These short words and common fragments are collectively known as *tokens*.
 For English, a text of length N will usually be converted into 1.33 N tokens.

-Apart from words, the vocabulary of a tokenizer can also contain special tokens like end of text indicators, end of sentence indicators, unknown word indicators, etc. An unknown word is either split into existing tokens (if it can be decomposed as such) or replaced with the *unkown word* token.
+Apart from words, the vocabulary of a tokenizer can also contain special tokens like end of text indicators, end of sentence indicators, unknown word indicators, etc. An unknown word is either split into existing tokens (if it can be decomposed as such) or replaced with the *unknown word* token.

 A tokenizer converts words into numbers, but sometimes splits longer (or unknown) words into shorter segments to both avoid an exploding size of the